Harish Salve: Career

 He began his legal career in 1980 at J. B. Dadachandji & Co., first as an intern, and later as a full-time lawyer.
 During this time, he assisted Palkhivala in the Minerva Mills case (case citation: AIR 1980 SC 1789).
 Salve was later designated a Senior Counsel by the Delhi High Court.

-Salve worked with former Attorney General, Soli Sorabjee, from 1980–1986.
+Salve worked with former Attorney General, Soli Sorabjee, from 1980 to 1986.
 He declined to be nominated for a second three-year term due to "personal reasons" when his first term ended in November 2002.
 He later clarified that his wife was unhappy with him bringing work home.

 Salve was appointed as Amicus Curiae by the Supreme Court in some cases, mostly relating to preservation of the environment.
 However, in 2011, he recused himself from this position during a hearing on illegal mining, on the grounds that he had previously appeared for one or more of the parties.

 In 2013, Salve was admitted to the English Bar and subsequently joined the Blackstone Chambers.